 Among dedicated Android fans, there is a consensus that stock Android is the best experience.
 That being said, not everyone is smitten with the Nexus hardware.
 A new option for conflicted users is rumored to be dropping tomorrow at Google I/O. A version of the Samsung Galaxy S4 – dubbed the Google Edition – could be released with the latest version of stock Android on board.

 If this is indeed true, it wouldn't be the first time Google has created a new variant of a Samsung product.
+Back at I/O 2011 Google handed out a special edition Galaxy Tab 10.1 with stock Honeycomb.
 Read More

 It's been quite some time since we first heard rumblings of the PlayStation phone.
 The concept - a high-end Android phone mashed together with familiar PlayStation controls - seemed like one that could revolutionize gaming on Android.
 In theory, this device could have done just that.